PsychedelicOrange/byoe/README.md

 ## Building

-Folow these instructions to build the engine and run the game
+Folow these instructions to build the engine and run the game.
+All the dependencies such as cglm, glfw etc. will be cloned and built by CMake itself.

 ```
 git clone https://github.com/PsychedelicOrange/byoe.git